75 9th Ave., Chelsea

 Not surprisingly, the pizza dough here is very distinctive, thanks to owner Jim Lahey—of Sullivan Street Bakery fame—and his devotion to good bread.
 Its casual atmosphere and the chef's terrific use of seasonal ingredients make this a special place.

 435 W 15th St., Chelsea

-In a city full of habibi carts, Israeli celebrity chef Eyal Shani’s Chelsea Street Market restaurant goes beyond serving just the Middle Eastern classics.
-He’s known for pillowy pita bread, but instead of the usual suspects (shawerma, falafel), Miznon’s fills it with ratatouille, hake, and even a cheeseburger.
-The whole roasted cauliflower, which is first pressure cooked in saltwater, then roasted whole with just olive oil, is served with Israeli-imported tahini and is absolutely delicious.
+In a city full of Middle Eastern food carts, Israeli celebrity chef Eyal Shani’s Chelsea Market restaurant goes beyond serving just the regional classics.
+Shani’s known for pillowy pita bread, but instead of the usual suspects (shawarma, falafel), Miznon fills it with ratatouille, hake, and even a cheeseburger.
+The whole roasted cauliflower, which is first pressure-cooked in salt water, then roasted whole with just olive oil, is served with Israeli-imported tahini and is absolutely delicious.

 158 8th Ave., Chelsea

 Restaurateur Gabriel Stulman (Jospeh Leonard, Fedora) and Momofuku's vet Tien Ho launched this French-American bistro in Chelsea.
 The short menu is bursting with fresh, light, and modern takes on classics from fettucine to bacon-wrapped roast chicken.
 Weather permitting, dine in their beautifully rustic, tiled garden, surrounded by pots of herbs.